Aadit3003/u-nets-implementation/README.md

 The model was trained on 2291 pairs of images and masks, with 250 images used for validation.
 The remaining 300 images were used for testing.
 Since there were 2 output classes (water-body and non water-body), the Binary Cross Entropy Loss function was used for gradient descent, which was optimized using the Adam algorithm.
 Training took place over 18 epochs, with a batch size of 32.

 # Test Set Performance
 The model performed quite well on the test set images.
-It obtained a solid Mean IoU (Intersection over Union9 score of 0.748, despite a modest number of training epochs.
+It obtained a solid Mean IoU (Intersection over Union) score of 0.748, despite a modest number of training epochs.
 Here are some test set results which show the comparison between the true and predicted masks. <br/>
  ![Test Set](https://github.com/Aadit3003/Semantic-Segmentation-with-U-Nets/blob/e9307f4bd23caade7e51a57257ef1e32abff4e02/Write%20Up/Test%20Set%20Results%20%202.png)
 # Possible Improvements
 These are some suggestions to improve the performance of the classic U-Net architecture: